OWASP/www-project-devsecops-guideline/tab_contributing.md

 ## Contributing

 Contributing on this project is so simple, please go to project's [GitHub repo](https://github.com) and then send a PR.
-If you have any recomandation or idea please inhasitated to open an issue there.
+Please do not hesitate to create an issue if you have any idea or recommandation.